 Do I need coaching or therapy?

-The sections on therapy and coaching also elaborate on their differences so you can have a good understanding of what you might require.
+The sections on therapy and coaching elaborate on their differences so you can have a good understanding of what you might require.
 When we work together, we might need to make new arrangements if we need to explore something through coaching (thus bringing more challenging questions to the front) or through therapy (thus bringing more healing and supportive elements to the front).
 In any case, always know that you will be asked, we will not go anywhere you are not comfortable going and I will totally respect your present reality and what you want to achieve or explore.

 I booked a therapy session – now what?

 During the first session, we will also do the contracting as it is called.
 Expect to discuss your expectations for therapy and what brings you to the therapy room.
 I will ask some questions about your background so that I can get a sense of who you are as a person.

 Some more things will need to be discussed.
 The ethical framework that I abide by is the BACP one (the link is the client version) and we might need to discuss this in the first or second session.
-Other issues we need to tackle are the confidentiality agreement, a 24-hour policy I have put in place (your right to cancel but more than 24 hours before the session) and the fees I charge per session.
+Other issues we need to tackle are: 1. our confidentiality agreement, 2. the 24-hour policy (your right to cancel but more than 24 hours before the session) and 3. the fees I charge per session.
 My current rates are at £80 per session.
-I do hold 4 slots for students and people with low income (£45).
+I do hold 3 slots for students and people with low income (£50).
 There is currently one more such place.
 Such arrangements will be discussed when appropriate.